 (see figure 5-3).

-RangeConstraint.
-This has two generic properties:
+RangeConstraint, which has two generic properties:

 maximumValue (see figure

 Our domain model has reached a certain level of maturity.
-Of course there is certain space for more optimization.
+Of course, there is certainly space for more optimization.
 The risk exists, that we lose in the details, which will be irrelevant in a later revision.
 We suggest that you first implement a basic model and then - with additional knowledge of the yet unknown details of the model - improve it step by step.
 Let’s start with our first lines of code.